Communal work: Norway

-Dugnad is a Norwegian term for voluntary work done together with other people.
+Dugnad (/no/) is a Norwegian term for voluntary work done together with other people.
 It is a core phenomenon for Norwegians, and the word was voted as the Norwegian word of the year 2004 in the TV programme Typisk norsk ('Typically Norwegian').
 Participation in a dugnad is often followed by a common meal, served by the host, or consisting of various dishes brought by the participants, thus the meal is also a dugnad.

 In urban areas, a dugnad often consists of outdoor spring cleaning and gardening in housing co-operatives.
 Dugnader (plural) are also a phenomenon in kindergartens and elementary schools to make the grounds nice, clean and safe and to do paintwork or other types of maintenance.
 Dugnader occur more widely in remote and rural areas.
 Neighbours sometimes participate during house or garage building, and organizations (such as kindergartens or non-profit organizations) may arrange annual dugnader.

 The Norwegian word dugnadsånd means the spirit of being willing to work together for a better community.
 Many Norwegians will describe this as typical of Norway.

 The word dugnad was used to unite the people of Norway to cooperate and shut down public activities to fight the pandemic of 2020.

 In 2024, 61 % of the Norwegian population took part in some form of organized voluntary work, which is slightly lower than before the Covid pandemic.